Probing Spin-2 Ultralight Dark Matter with Space-based Gravitational Wave Detectors in the mHz Regime: Response function for spin-2 ULDM

 where ${\rm Si}\,x\equiv \int^x_0 \tfrac{\sin t}{t}dt$, and numerical values are calculated and shown in Fig.~\ref{fig_res_12}.
 In the calculation, we assume the detector arm length to be $L=3\times 10^{9}\mathrm m$ and adopt $v=10^{-3}$, which is a typical value for the velocity of dark matter localized in the solar system.
 Note that the responses are expressed as functions of the mass $m$, and for comparison with GWs, we also present the corresponding frequency in the plot, given by $m = 2 \pi f$.

-From the figure, we observe that for spin-2 ULDM, the response function exhibits frequent drops at higher frequencies, near integer multiples of $\frac{1}{L}$.
+From the left panel of Fig.~\ref{fig_res_12}, we see that the response functions for both spin-2 ULDM and GWs approach the same constant value in the low-frequency limit.
+Specifically, the response function for both approaches $\frac{1}{30}$.
+We also observe that for spin-2 ULDM, the response function exhibits frequent drops at higher frequencies, near integer multiples of $\frac{1}{L}$.
 In contrast, the response curve for GWs remains smooth, without such drops.
-Expanding Eq.~\eqref{exact_response_1link} around these drops, we find that the response function $\response$ becomes $\frac{v^2}{18}+{\cal O}(v^3)$, with the frequency given by $f=N(\frac{1}{L}+\frac{2 v^2}{3L})+{\cal O}(v^3)$, where $N$ is a positive integer.
+Expanding Eq.~\eqref{exact_response_1link} around these drops, we find that the response function $\response$ becomes $\frac{v^2}{90}+{\cal O}(v^3)$, with the frequency given by $f=N(\frac{1}{L}+\frac{2 v^2}{3L})+{\cal O}(v^3)$, where $N$ is a positive integer.
 These drops arise from the limited velocity of spin-2 ULDM.
-In particular, if we assume the speed of spin-2 ULDM to be zero, the response function becomes $\response={\rm sinc}^2(mL/2)/6$, which equals zero at $f = \frac{N}{L}$.
+In particular, if we assume the speed of spin-2 ULDM to be zero, the response function becomes $\response={\rm sinc}^2(mL/2)/30$, which equals zero at $f = \frac{N}{L}$.
+We have also analyzed the response function of spin-2 ULDM for different velocity directions, rather than averaging over the direction.
+The results remain indistinguishable from the curve in the left-hand side of the Fig.\ref{fig_res_12}, demonstrating that the direction of velocity does not contribute to the leading order of the response function.
+This differs from the coupling of scalar ULDM and detectors, where the velocity distribution needs to be considered. (e.g., in \cite{Roberts:2018xqn})